yarkhinephyo/15-418-parallel-computing-notes/06 - GPU CUDA programming.md

 **NVIDIA GTX 1080 (2016)**: Every core has 96 KB of shared memory.
 64 hardware threads.
 32-wide SIMD instructions per thread.

-Interleaved "multi-threading" where 4 warp contexts can be selected out of 64 (Concurrency).
+Interleaved "multi-threading" where 4 warp contexts can be selected out of 64 (Hyperthreading).
 Simultaneous execution of 4 warps at a time.
 For any warp, up to two runnable instructions can be done (Instruction-level parallelism).

 ![](images/Pasted%20image%2020220226172606.png)